Lemoncode/github-actions-playground/05-integration-tests/readme.md

 RUN npm ci

 CMD [ "npm", "run", "test:integration" ]
 ```

 Now we can go ahead and set up the Docker Compose that will use this.
 Let's create `test-integration.yml`.

-> We're using a meaning full name here, instead the default one.
+> We're using a meaningful name here, instead the default one.

 ```yml
 version: "3.9"